rekha-balan/azure-docs-test2-pr.nl-NL/articles/virtual-machines/linux/convert-unmanaged-to-managed-disks.md

 ---
-title: Convert a Linux VM in Azure from unmanaged to managed disks | Microsoft Docs
+title: Convert a Linux virtual machine in Azure from unmanaged disks to managed disks - Azure Managed Disks  | Microsoft Docs
-description: How to convert a VM from unmanaged disks to Azure managed disks using the Azure CLI 2.0
+description: How to convert a Linux VM from unmanaged disks to managed disks by using Azure CLI 2.0 in the Resource Manager deployment model
 services: virtual-machines-linux
 documentationcenter: ''
-author: iainfoulds
+author: roygara
-manager: timlt
+manager: jeconnoc
 editor: ''
 tags: azure-resource-manager
 ms.assetid: ''